danielpancake/existence-uniqueness-for-cauchy-problem-theory/README.md

-# Existence and Uniqueness Theorem of the solution to Cauchy Problem
+# Existence and Uniqueness of the Solution to Cauchy Problem

 This presentation covers some key concepts in metric spaces, including Banach's fixed-point theorem, notions of convergence, normed spaces, spaces of continuous functions, and the Picard–Lindelöf theorem.